Gali-Madhan-Kumar/ProgrammingConstructs/README.md

-# Day 10 and 11 Exercise on Programming Constructs
+# Day 10 and 11 Exercise on Programming Constructs\
+Added Solution for Arithmetic computation usecase